Our Verdict

 Our Analysis and Test Results

-The Columbia Bugaboot III are very comfortable to wear.
-They fit well and provide a high level of warmth.
+The Columbia Bugaboot III is very comfortable to wear and provides a high level of warmth.
 Other than that, they don't excel above the rest of the field, but they don't come up short in any metric, either.
-For the price, this are definitely one that should be on your short list.
+For the price, they are definitely a winter boot that should be on your short list.

 Performance Comparison